HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/installconfig/postinstallation.md

 After installation the Domino REST API will run on port 8880 with http and a transient JWT token for single server use.
 This is nice to try things out, but not production ready.
 Familiarize yourself with the tasks listed here to finalize a **production worthy** Domino REST API deployment.

+--8<-- "iskeeprunning.md"

 The headlines link to details for each task.
 Feedback is welcome.

 ## [Securing ports](../installconfig/configuringPorts.md)

 A production environment must encrypt the communication between any client and the Domino REST API Server.
-We use many ports, learn how to secure them.
+We use multiple ports, learn how to secure them.

 ## [Enable a database](../../howto/database/enablingadb.md)